DDMAL/jSymbolic2/README.md

 However, a configuration file is required if the user wishes to use the command line interface or API with any selection of features other than the default.

-The jSymbolic GUI also includes a single Information menu, with the following commands:

-- About: Displays a small window showing basic information about jSymbolic.
-- Help: Brings up a browsable window permitting access to this manual.

 More details on the jSymbolic configuration settings file and how to use it are provided in the jSymbolic manual.

+### USING THE COMMAND LINE INTERFACE

+See the jSymbolic manual for more information on this topic.

 ### ACCESSING THE API

 See the jSymbolic manual for more information on this topic.

+### FEATURE EXPLANATIONS

+See the jSymbolic manual for more information on this topic.

+### PROCESSING SEQUENCE

+See the jSymbolic manual for more information on this topic.

+### CLASS STRUCTURE

+See the jSymbolic manual for more information on this topic.

 ### EXTENDING JSYMBOLIC

-See the jSymbolic manual for more information on this topic.

-### ACCESSING THE API

 See the jSymbolic manual for more information on this topic.